-You must now create a printer on your Windows[®] system using the standard Windows[®] printer setup procedure.
+You must now create a printer on your Windows® system using the standard Windows® printer setup procedure.

 - 1 To do this, go to the Start button, select Settings and then Printers. - 2 Double click the Add Printer icon to get the Add Printer Wizard. - 3 Select My Computer (not Network Printer) and click Next. - 4 Select the Brother LPR Port (the port name you assigned in step 7 of the "Installing Brother Peer-to-Peer Software" section in this chapter) and click Next. - 5 Select the desired printer model.
-If the correct model is not displayed, click the Have Disk option and insert the CD-ROM supplied with your printer. - 6 If the driver already exists, select Keep Existing Driver (if it does not exist, this step will be skipped), and then click Next. - 7 If desired, change the name of the printer then click Next.

-- 8 If desired, make the printer shared (so other user can access it), and select the operating system(s) that these other computers will be running.
+If the correct model is not displayed, click the Have Disk option and insert the CD-ROM supplied with your machine. - 6 If the driver already exists, select Keep Existing Driver (if it does not exist, this step will be skipped), and then click Next. - If desired, change the name of the printer and select Yes or No if you want this driver to be default printer, and then click Next. - If desired, make the printer shared (so other user can access it), and select the operating system(s) that these other computers will be running.
 Click Next. - 9 Select Yes when you asked Would you like to print a test page?.
 Click Finish to complete the installation.
 You may now print to the printer as if it were a local printer.